analysis-tools-dev/static-analysis/README.md

 ## Rust

+* [cargo-inspect](https://github.com/mre/cargo-inspect) - Inspect Rust code without syntactic sugar to see what the compiler does behind the curtains.
-* [clippy](https://github.com/Manishearth/rust-clippy) - a code linter to catch common mistakes and improve your Rust code
+* [clippy](https://github.com/Manishearth/rust-clippy) - A code linter to catch common mistakes and improve your Rust code
 * [electrolysis](https://github.com/Kha/electrolysis) - A tool for formally verifying Rust programs by transpiling them into definitions in the Lean theorem prover.
 * [herbie](https://github.com/mcarton/rust-herbie-lint) - Adds warnings or errors to your crate when using a numerically unstable floating point expression.
 * [linter-rust](https://github.com/AtomLinter/linter-rust) - Linting your Rust-files in Atom, using rustc and cargo